UQ-RCC/hpc-docs/guides/RDM-guide.md

 ![](../media/RDM-graph-Git.bmp)

-The diagram above shows a simplified view of the different ways (paths) a Q collection can be accessed.
+The diagram above shows a simplified view of the different ways (paths) a Q storage record can be accessed.
 * *"Q" collections* represent the tape part of the RDM.
 Data here is backed up and can be recovered if it has been deleted or corrupted recently.
 * *ITS cache*, *Institute cache*, and *Online data* represent intermediate disk layers.
-When writing to a Q collection data is first staged into the respective cache.
+When writing to a Q storage record data is first staged into the respective cache.
 * If you have `\\uq.edu.au\UQ-Inst-Gateway1`, `\\uq.edu.au\UQ-Inst-Gateway2`, which map to `data.<institute>.uq.edu.au`, e.g. `data.aibn.uq.edu.au`, `data.imb.uq.edu.au`, `data.qbi.uq.edu.au`, and `data.cai.uq.edu.au`, in the mount path on your desktop/laptop then you are using the Institute cache.
 * If you have `shares.rdm.uq.edu.au`, or `shares01.rdm.uq.edu.au`, or `shares02.rdm.uq.edu.au`in the mount path on your desktop/laptop then you are using the ITS cache.

-* When data is written to a Q collection from Bunya the data is first staged to RCC's Online data.
+* When data is written to a Q storage record from Bunya the data is first staged to RCC's Online data.
-* When data is written to a Q collection from a desktop/laptop/instrument connected to the Institute cache the data is first staged to the Institute cache.
+* When data is written to a Q storage record from a desktop/laptop/instrument connected to the Institute cache the data is first staged to the Institute cache.
 It is then staged from the Institute cache to RCC's Online data.
-* When data is written to a Q collection from a desktop/laptop connected to the ITS cache the data is first staged to the ITS cache.
+* When data is written to a Q storage from a desktop/laptop connected to the ITS cache the data is first staged to the ITS cache.
 It is then staged from the ITS cache to RCC's Online data.
-* When data is written to a Q collection from cloud.rdm.uq.edu.au the data is first staged to the ITS cache.
+* When data is written to a Q storage from cloud.rdm.uq.edu.au the data is first staged to the ITS cache.
 It is then staged from the ITS cache to RCC's Online data.
 * Data in RCC's Online data is staged (written) to Q collections (tape) several times a day. **Important** Data that has not yet been staged to tape is not yet save and not yet backed up.

-* When data is read from a Q collection from Bunya data might need to be staged to RCC's Online data from tape first.
+* When data is read from a Q storage record in the Q collections from Bunya data might need to be staged to RCC's Online data from tape first.
 This might cause a slight delay.
-* When data is read from a Q collection from a desktop/laptop connected via the Institute cache then the data might need to be staged to the Institute cache via RCC's Online data from tape first.
+* When data is read from a Q storage record in the Q collections from a desktop/laptop connected via the Institute cache then the data might need to be staged to the Institute cache via RCC's Online data from tape first.
 This might cause a slight delay.
-* When data is read from a Q collection from a desktop/laptop connected via the ITS cache then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
+* When data is read from a Q storage record in the Q collections from a desktop/laptop connected via the ITS cache then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
 This might cause a slight delay.
-* When data is read from a Q collection from cloud.rdm.uq.edu.au then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
+* When data is read from a Q storage record in the Q collections from cloud.rdm.uq.edu.au then the data might need to be staged to the ITS cache via RCC's Online data from tape first.
 This might cause a slight delay.
 * Data that has not been accessed in a while will be cleared from the caches.
 When it is accessed again it will need to be recalled from tape back to the respective caches.

 * When data is written or deleted or moved, changes might not appear instantly via all different access paths.
 The process to sync all caches can take some time.